Hiking the Stout Memorial Grove Trail in Jedediah Smith Redwoods State Park

 Stout Grove Trailhead Parking

-Parking for the Stout Grove Trail is off Howland Hill Road in a small parking lot that tends to fill up quickly during peak summer season.
+Parking for the Stout Grove Memorial Trail is located just 0.1 miles (0.2 km) off Howland Hill Road in a small unpaved lot near the trailhead.

 Google Maps Directions: Stout Grove Trailhead